IP5306 Power Management IC

 How simultaneous charge and discharge really work

-This chip can either use its integrated boost converter to increase the battery voltage to 5V at a maximum of 2A output (10W total), or it can step down an external 5V input to a charging voltage suitable for Li-Ion or Li-Po batteries.
-However, the chip can only perform one of these conversions at a time.
+This chip either use its integrated boost converter to increase the battery voltage to 5V at a maximum of 2.4A output (12W total), or it can step down an external 5V input to a charging voltage suitable for Li-Ion or Li-Po batteries.
+However, the chip can only perform one of these conversions at a time because it only has one external coil that is used either for boost or for buck operations.

 Despite this limitation, the chip supports simultaneous discharging and charging.
 This means you can operate a connected device both while the chip is charging and when the device is powered by the battery alone.